Markko Märtin

-Markko Märtin (born 10 November 1975 in Tartu) is a retired rally driver from Estonia, who competed in the World Rally Championship from 2000 until 2005.
+Markko Märtin (born 10 November 1975) is a retired rally driver from Estonia, who competed in the World Rally Championship from 2000 until 2005.

 Career

 Märtin, as understudy to then-team mates Colin McRae and Carlos Sainz, rose to prominence with the Ford World Rally Team in the 2002 season.
 He was leading that year's Acropolis Rally Greece until he suffered two punctures and fell behind the more experienced McRae.
 He won the equivalent event in Greece the following year as well as being only the third driver in the history of the WRC to break the Nordic stranglehold on the Neste Rally Finland.
 In addition to this, Märtin was inaugural winner, again with Ford, of the Corona Rally Mexico in the 2004 season.
 He also won the tarmac rallies of Corsica and Catalunya in the same year.
 These victories were the last for the Märtin/Michael Park partnership.

 For 2005 Märtin departed the team for former constructors' champion Peugeot and its 307 car.
 He and co-driver Park had still notched up four podium finishes for their new employers by the time they had arrived in Wales to contest the Wales Rally Great Britain.
 On the final leg of the event, two kilometres from the start of Stage 15 at Margam Park, Märtin's Peugeot crashed into a tree.
 Although the Estonian driver was left unhurt by the crash, co-driver Michael Park was immediately killed in the accident, the first fatality for a competitor at WRC-level for over a decade.
 As a result, Märtin announced that he would pull out of the last four events of the 2005 season.

 Shaken by the death of Park, Märtin effectively left the WRC stage.
 He went on to manage a junior rallying team in the Estonian rally scene, indicating that he would likely refuse any offers to drive at the top level again.
 He has since spoken out against the FIA's treatment of the WRC, claiming that the series had lost much of its lustre and calling for a far-reaching rules overhaul.

 However, Märtin made a limited return to competitive rallying in March 2006 at the 2006 Rally of Portugal.
 The invitational event was held as a candidate for full WRC status.
 Märtin competed in a Subaru Impreza, his first outing in an FIA-spec Group N car in nearly a decade.
 He was co-driven by David Senior, who formerly worked with Alister McRae.
 Märtin also partook in the 2006 Danish Touring Car Championship with Hans Hartmann's Honda Racing.

 Märtin signed a deal to become the official test driver for the Subaru World Rally Team in 2008.
 He has since test-driven for Ford and Mini.